Help Your Child Learn Potty Training Words

 What to do?

 Try your best not to overreact.
 Your shock or scowl only serves as fuel for your toddler’s energy.
-Instead, consider redirecting your toddler’s attention or use the moment as an opportunity to gently teach him that certain words aren’t appropriate.
+Instead, redirect your toddler’s attention or use the moment as an opportunity to gently teach him that certain language isn't appropriate.

 The sooner you move on, the sooner your toddler will, too.

 Check out our library of potty training articles for plenty of helpful information!